yugabyte/yugabyte-db/docs/content/stable/yugabyte-platform/back-up-restore-universes/restore-universe-data.md

 In addition to the basic restore, an advanced option is available for when you have more than one YugabyteDB Anywhere installation and want to restore a database or keyspace from a different YugabyteDB Anywhere installation to the current universe.

 You can also use the advanced restore procedure to move backups from one bucket to another among different cloud providers.
-For information on scenarios with examples, refer to [Moving backups between buckets](../back-up-universe-data/#moving-backups-between-buckets).
+For information regarding components of a backup set and scenarios with examples, refer to [Access backups in storage](../back-up-universe-data/#access-backups-in-storage).

 ### Prerequisites